SilviyaIvanova91/SoftUni/HTML&CSS/README.md

 In the folders from the Exams, the exercises, which need to be made for the site to be Responsive, files that made by me, are those which create responsive design with CSS.

 -----------------------------------------------------------------------------------
-<h2>In this course I learned:</h2>
+<h2 text-decoration: underlined>In this course I learned:</h2>

-1. Introduction to HTML & CSS
+1. Introduction to HTML & CSS/n
-  • Introduction to HTML (tags, metadata, indentation and code formatting);
+  • Introduction to HTML (tags, metadata, indentation and code formatting);/n
-  • CSS basics (syntax, inheritance and specificity, selectors and properies).
+  • CSS basics (syntax, inheritance and specificity, selectors and properies)./n
-2. HTML Structure
+2. HTML Structure/n
-  • Semantic Markup;
+  • Semantic Markup;/n
-  • HTML Tags;
+  • HTML Tags;/n
-  • Forms;
+  • Forms;/n
-  • Tables;
+  • Tables;/n
-  • Microdata.
+  • Microdata./n
 3. CSS & Typography
   • Typography;
   • Priciples of Readability;